Superman/Batman

 Superman/Batman explores the camaraderie, antagonism, and friendship between its title characters.
 Jeph Loeb, the series' first writer, introduced a dual-narrator technique to present the characters' often opposing viewpoints and estimations of each other, which subsequent series writers have maintained.
-Before the 1985 limited series Crisis on Infinite Earths, the two iconic characters were depicted as the best of friends.
-Frank Miller's landmark series The Dark Knight Returns was the first DC story that depicts the heroes at odds with each other, as opposed to Pre-Crisis incarnations.
-This dynamic became DC Universe canon with John Byrne's The Man of Steel, a Superman reboot published in 1986.
+Prior to the events of Batman and the Outsiders #1 (1983), the two iconic characters were depicted as the best of friends.
+Frank Miller's landmark series The Dark Knight Returns subsequently depicted the heroes as adversaries in a future timeline.
+This dynamic became standard with John Byrne's The Man of Steel, a Superman reboot published in 1986.

 After the first 13 issues, most of the story arcs were independent and self-contained from the ongoing or crossover storylines in the other Batman and Superman comic titles.
-Superman/Batman #26, Loeb's final issue, features a story plotted by Loeb's son, Sam Loeb, who wrote it before his death from cancer in 2005 at the age of 17.
-Twenty-six writers and artists who knew Sam worked on the issue, donating their fees and royalties for the issue to the Sam Loeb College Scholarship Fund.
+Superman/Batman #26, Loeb's final issue, features a story written by his son Sam, who died from cancer prior to its release.
+Twenty-six writers and artists who knew Sam worked on the issue, donating fees and royalties to the Sam Loeb College Scholarship Fund.

 As part of The New 52, a series titled Batman/Superman was released from 2013 to 2016.
 A second Batman/Superman series was released in August 2019, with issue #16 as part of DC's Infinite Frontier.

 A new ongoing series by Mark Waid titled Batman/Superman: World's Finest was released in March 2022.